Bhaktivedanta Manor: Campaign to save the temple

 The Hertsmere councillors declined the proposal, leading to further campaigning by the devotees and, in early 1996, another appeal to the Department of the Environment.
 By this point, ISKCON's cause had attracted support from the BBC and members of the national Parliament.
 Six months after the appeal was lodged, the Department of the Environment granted permission for the proposed road, with the Secretary of State concluding:

 [Bhaktivedanta Manor] is unique in the UK because there is no comparable alternative place for teaching, worship and meditation; and the level of provision of these religious facilities is to an exceptionally high standard.
 Furthermore, the close association of the Hare Krishna movement's founder with the Manor makes it a special, if not unique place …

 The road was duly built, through what was now a 70-acre property, bypassing the village of Aldenham.
 In September 1998, visitors to the Janmashtami festival numbered 60,000 – a figure described by the local Borehamwood & Elstree Times in 2007 as "the average number of people" attending the festival each year.
 According to a 2013 BBC News report, the grounds of Bhaktivedanta Manor now include "a theological college, organic farm, herb gardens, a cow sanctuary, primary school and kitchens providing meals for the homeless".
+In 2012, Hertsmere Borough Council adopted a planning brief to provide a clear plan for the future of the Manor including a purpose built Haveli, to meet the spiritual and social needs of the community.
+Construction of the Haveli was completed in 2020.